HimaTeju/HimaTeju/README.md

 - 👋 Hi, I’m @HimaTeju
-- 👀 I’m interested in
+- 👀 I’m interested in Developing Projects in C & C++ language.
-- 🌱 I’m currently learning C and C++ computer languages
+- 🌱 I’m currently learning DSA in C.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any projects which suits my profile.
 - 📫 How to reach me himateju21@gmail.com

 <!---